rt106/rt106.github.io/REFERENCE.md

   * Description:  Download the annotation for a series.
   * Returns: In the first release, an example, hard-coded set of annotations are returned for testing.

+##### Version 2 patient-related datastore calls:

+* __/v1/datastore/patients/:patient/exams__
+  * Description:  Returns the list of exams for the patient.
+  * Returns: A JSON object containing the list of exams.

+* __/v1/datastore/patients/:patient/exams/:exam/elements__
+  * Description:  Returns the list of data elements for the patient and exam.
+  * Returns: A JSON object containing the list of data elements.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats__
+  * Description:  Returns the list of data formats available for a patient / exam / data element.
+  * Returns: A JSON object containing the list of formats.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats/dicom/:study/:series__
+  * Description:  Get the path to DICOM data for a patient / exam / data element.
+  * Returns: A JSON object containing the path.

+* __/v1/datastore/patients/:patient/exams/:exam/elements/:element/formats/:format__
+  * Description:  Get the path and filename for single-file data for a patient / exam / data element / format.
+  * Returns: A JSON object containing the path and filename.

 #### REST API calls related to algorithm pipeline results
 These REST calls support querying the datastore when there is a pipeline of algorithms, potentially having multiple executions and multiple outputs per pipeline step.

-* __/v1/datastore/patient/:patient/results/executions__
+* __/v1/datastore/patients/:patient/executions__
-  * Description:  Get the list of result executions for an algorithm pipeline.
+  * Description:  Get the list of result execution IDs for an algorithm pipeline.
-  * Returns:  A JSON structure containing the list of execution IDs as 'execids' or an error code.
+  * Returns:  A JSON structure containing the list of execution IDs.

-* __/v1/datastore/patient/:patient/results/executions/:execid__
+* __/v1/datastore/patients/:patient/executions/:execid/analytics__
-  * Description:  Get the list of algorithm steps that have been executed for an execution ID.
+  * Description:  Get the list of analytics (algorithms) that have been executed for an execution ID.
-  * Returns:  A JSON structure containing the list of algorithm steps as 'steps' or an error code.

-* __/v1/datastore/patient/:patient/results/executions/:execid/steps/:step/tags__
-  * Description:  Get the list of tagged output types for a pipeline step (a specific algorithm) that has been executed for an execution ID.
-  * Returns:  A JSON structure containing the list of output tags as 'tags' or an error code.
+  * Returns:  A JSON structure containing the list of analytics.

-* __/v1/datastore/patient/:patient/results/executions/:execid/steps/:step/tags/:tag/imaging__
+* __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results__
-  * Description:  Get the list of DICOM studies for a 'tagged' output type for a pipeline step that has been executed for an execution ID, when the output is one or more DICOM images.
+  * Description:  Get the list of result types that have been generated for the execution of the analytic.
-  * Returns:  A JSON structure containing the list of output DICOM 'studies' for a tag, step, execid, and patient or an error code.
-* __/v1/datastore/patient/:patient/results/executions/:execid/steps/:step/tags/:tag/imaging/studies/:study/series__
-  * Description:  Get the list of DICOM series for a DICOM study for a 'tagged' output type for a pipeline step that has been executed for an execution ID.
-  * Returns:  A JSON structure containing the list of output DICOM 'series' for a study, tag, step, execid, and patient or an error code.
+  * Returns:  A JSON structure containing the list of results.
-* __/v1/datastore/patient/:patient/results/executions/:execid/steps/:step/tags/:tag/imaging/studies/:study/series/:series__
-  * Description:  Get the result path for a patient, execid, pipeline step, output tag, DICOM study, DICOM series.
-The data need not exist for this REST call to succeed; it returns the path that can be used for uploading new data or downloading the data if it exists.
-  * Returns:  A JSON structure containing the path as 'path'.

 * __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/root__
   * Description:  Get the root path to a result set for an algorithm execution for a patient.
 Metadata may be stored here.